Social PolicyUCAS Code: Combined Honours only – see combinations tab|Duration: 3 years|Full Time|Hope Park|UCAS Campus

 Studying Social Policy at Liverpool Hope University allows you to explore the answers to questions such as; should the state be the main provider of welfare and what roles should the private profit making or voluntary sectors have?
 How should scarce resources be allocated in society?
 How can we understand different approaches to welfare delivery across different historical periods in British society?
 Why do women and minority ethnic groups experience greater levels of disadvantage?
 How have welfare systems developed in different countries?

-The degree draws on an experienced team of lecturers who are published in the field of social policy/social welfare and are experts in particular fields of the discipline.
+The degree draws on an experienced team of lecturers who are published in the social sciences and are experts in social policy.
 The School is also a member of the national network of Social Policy course providers and benefits from engagement with national subject debates.
-There are a number of fieldtrips to enhance your learning, and we also have annual research days where leading academics, civil servants and politicians come to talk about various social problems and social issues.
+There are fieldtrips to enhance your learning, and we also have annual research days where leading academics, civil servants and politicians come to talk about various social problems and social issues.

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
 There are a number of compulsory and optional fieldtrips, as well as guest lectures throughout your studies.
 You also have the opportunity to have a one-to-one meeting with your tutor each week.